Welcome to IIBA Research Triangle Park Chapter.

 e.
 Communicate appropriate information with Chapter BOD Members

 g.
-Proactively fulfill all responsibilities in accordance with Chapter's Charter
+Proactively fulfill all responsibilities in accordance with Charter Bylaws.

-C. Board Non-Officers: The President may appoint Directors (ref Article V, section 10) to serve on the Board as non-officers.
+Section 4: Board Non-Officers: The President may appoint Directors to serve on the Board as non-officers.
 Non-officers shall be members in good standing of IIBA® and of the Chapter.
 The Board officers must approve appointed non-officers.
 Non-officers shall not be entitled to vote on Board matters.

 Section 5: Terms of Office: Terms of office for the officers and non-officers shall be 2 years, limited to 2 consecutive terms in the same position, and no more than 4 consecutive terms on the Board in general.
 Terms take effect January1st.